|Donor:||Department for International Development (DFID)|

 Grant sizes range from £100,000 to more than £1,000,000.
 DFID will match all eligible donations from the public to the organisation’s appeal over an agreed period of up to 3 months and up to a maximum of £2,000,000.
 For every £1 donated to a UK Aid Match charity appeal, the government will also contribute £1 of UK aid, to help these projects go further in changing and saving lives.
 UK Aid Match is funded from the international development budget, for donations made by individuals living in the UK.

 There is a 2 stage application process to apply for the scheme.
 In the first instance applicants submit a concept note.
 Applicants successful at the concept note stage will be invited to submit a full application.
-The application deadline is 13 December 2018.
-Full application will be open from 11 February 2019 and close on 21 March 2019.
+The application deadline is 18 December 2020.